 Must be a plain t-shirt with no pockets, collars, or buttons-short or long sleeve

 Must be tucked into pants-unless a banded sweatshirt

 Must fit appropriately-not too tight, no skin showing, nor too large and sloppy

 Must have no tears or cuts or any changes made to the t-shirt

 Solid navy sweatshirts may be worn and must be the proper size

-A long sleeved navy or white shirt may be worn under the t-shirts, no pockets on shirts or undershirts
+Long sleeved navy or white may be worn under the t-shirts, no pockets on shirt or undershirt

 Undergarments should not be visible

 Must be removed and hung up after entering school